St Joseph's Cathedral, Swansea

-The Cathedral Church of Saint Joseph – also known as St Joseph's Cathedral, Menevia Cathedral or Swansea Cathedral – is a Grade II-listed Roman Catholic cathedral in Swansea, Wales.
-It is the seat of the Bishop of Menevia and mother church of the Diocese of Menevia.
+The Cathedral Church of Saint Joseph, also known as St Joseph's Cathedral, Menevia Cathedral or Swansea Cathedral, is a Grade II-listed Catholic cathedral in Swansea, Wales.
+It was the seat of the Bishop of Menevia and mother church of the Diocese of Menevia, and is the co-cathedral of the Archdiocese of Cardiff-Menevia.
 The cathedral was built in the late nineteenth century and is located in the Greenhill area of Swansea.

 History

 Originally built as a church, St Joseph's was conceived by Father Wulstan Richards, OSB who came to Greenhill in 1875.
 It was designed by Peter Paul Pugin and took two years to build at a cost of £10,000.
 The building was officially opened on 25 November 1888 while still under construction.
 Built as a church, it was converted to a cathedral in 1987 for the redefined Diocese of Menevia.
 It was designated a Grade II listed building on 30 March 1987.

 Description

 The plan of the building is that of an apsidal chancel flanked by side chapels with a seven-bay aisled nave, a polygonal tower with spire in the north-west corner and twin porches on the western facade.
 Its walls are coursed bull-nosed masonry with bath stone dressings and red Dumfries stone in the nave piers and responds.
 The cathedral has a modern pantile roof and there is a gabled parapet, topped with a finial on the western side of the building above a small arched opening over a four-light Geometric traceried window.
 The nave has three-light clerestory traceried windows and the east facade has a lower clerestory and a three-light window under a corbelled gable with a finial.
 The ceiling has radiating ribs that extend to the walls.